 Vegas Golden Knights goaltender Robin Lehner lost his skate blade – not once, but twice – during Tuesday’s game against the Chicago Blackhawks.

-The first incident came two minutes into the second period, after Lehner wnet behind the net to play the puck.
+The first incident came two minutes into the second period, after Lehner went behind the net to play the puck.

-“You’ve got to keep fighting!” referee Francois St. Meier told Lehner.
+“You’ve got to keep fighting!” referee Francois St. Laurent told Lehner.
 “Nothing I can do, they’ve got to get the puck.”

 Play continued, with the whistle sounding after Vegas recovered the puck following a shot off the crossbar.

 Two minutes of repairs and Lehner was back between the pipes.

 Lehner lost his blade again later in the period after going post-to-post to make a save.